Intro

 A metal star worn on the right epaulette above the Project Badge.
 This badge requires the individuals to take up a voluntary community or leadership position either inside or outside of the Scout Group and complete some training.

-The Rover Scout must attend some relevant training (the PTC for those helping with a Scout Group) and complete 12 months regular weekly service of at least 1 hour a week (less holidays).
-If working with young people the Rover Scout must conform to the host organisations child safety policy.
+The Rover Scout must complete 12 months regular weekly service of at least 1 hour a week (less holidays).

-The Expedition Badge
+Expedition Badge

-- Complete as a member of a team, a journey in the outdoors, extending over 4 consecutive days (with 3 nights out) or two journeys each extending over 48 hours (each with 2 nights out and not including travel time to the start and finish).
+Worn on the left epaulette, the Expedition badge is an adult commitment to leading in the outdoors and perusing an outdoor life.
+The Rover must: complete, as a member of a team, a journey in the outdoors, extending over 4 consecutive days (with 3 nights out) or two journeys each extending over 48 hours (each with 2 nights out and not including travel time to the start and finish).

 - The journey must be organised by the Rover, be run within the BP Scout Association Health and safety policy or with external insurance and be approved by the R.S.L. and Area Commissioner within the rules of PAR.